-An organizational psychologist, Dr. André is Professor Emeritus of Leadership and Sustainability in the D'Amore-McKim School of Business at Northeastern University in Boston.
+An organizational psychologist, Dr. André is Professor Emeritus of Leadership and Sustainability and Instructor in the D'Amore-McKim School of Business at Northeastern University in Boston.
 Her courses promote systemic thinking on climate change and energy evolution.
 Aimed at high level undergraduates, MBAs, and professionals, they include sustainability for organizations ("weak" sustainability) along with sustainability for the planet ("strong" sustainability).
 Her work has reached students in a variety of disciplines from management to engineering to liberal arts.

 A best-selling author, her popular press books include Take Back the Sky: Protecting Communities in the Path of Aviation Expansion (Sierra Club Books), Positive Solitude (Harper Collins), and The 59-Second Employee: How to Stay One Second Ahead of Your One-Minute Manager (co-authored with Peter D. Ward, Houghton Mifflin).
-On the academic side, her books include Organizational Behavior: An Introduction to Your Life in Organizations (Prentice Hall), Researchers Hooked on Teaching: Noted Scholars Discuss the Synergy Between Teaching and Research (co-edited with Peter J. Frost, Sage), and Homemakers, the Forgotten Workers (The University of Chicago Press).
+Her academic books include Organizational Behavior: An Introduction to Your Life in Organizations (Prentice Hall), Researchers Hooked on Teaching: Noted Scholars Discuss the Synergy Between Teaching and Research (co-edited with Peter J. Frost, Sage), and Homemakers, the Forgotten Workers (The University of Chicago Press).

 Dr. André is the 2019 recipient of the David L. Bradford Outstanding Educator Award, which acknowledges "consistently demonstrated achievement over a lifetime, focusing on teaching and learning excellence.
 These individuals have contributed substantially to the Society, and have impacted the field as a whole, with their innovations and ideas extending to a wide audience."
 The award is given annually by the Management and Organizational Behavior Teaching Society in honor of its founder.